 The Company's primary efforts are devoted to conducting research and development of innovative pharmaceutical and biological products to address public health challenges.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-Further, the Company does not have any commercial products available for sale and has not generated revenues, and there is no assurance that if its products are approved for sale, that the Company will be able to generate cash flow to fund operations.
+Further, the Company has not previously had commercial products available for sale, and has yet to generate revenues from a commercial product, and there is no assurance that the Company will be able to generate cash flow to fund operations from any of its commercial products or products in development if and when approved.
 In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be approved or commercially viable.